 Bio: Trevor Reid has been working with the Nature Conservancy of Canada for more than eight years.
 As a GIS professional, he is dedicated to incorporating innovative methods for using spatial information technology to enhance conservation decision making.
 With a life-long passion for the outdoors and natural spaces, working with NCC has provided Trevor the opportunity to apply his technical skill set to something he believes is critically important.
 Trevor obtained a degree in geography from Lakehead University before continuing west to complete a Geographic Information Systems degree at Selkirk College.
 He currently lives in Nelson, BC, with his partner, Anisa, and their twin six-year-old daughters.

 Topic: Pronghorn Xing Citizen Science App

-Bio: Megan Jensen grew up in Calgary, Alberta, but spent most of her free time growing up camping and fishing north of the city on a property her parents owned west of Bowden, Alberta, on the Red Deer River.
+Bio: Megan Jensen grew up in Calgary, Alberta, but spent most of her free time camping and fishing north of the city on a property her parents owned west of Bowden, Alberta, on the Red Deer River.
 She moved to Lethbridge to pursue a post-secondary education in environmental science.
 During this time, Megan worked with the Alberta Conservation Association (ACA) on the Pronghorn Resource and Enhancement Monitoring Project and with the Multiple Species at Risk (MULTISAR) program.
 Megan continued working with ACA and MULTISAR after she completed school, until relocating to Medicine Hat in 2016.
-She then started working with the Miistakis Institute in 2017 as the Medicine Hat project coordinator for the Pronghorn Xing program and for the Nature Conservancy Canada as the natural area manager for Southeast Alberta, both of which allow her to continue her passion for working in Alberta’s grasslands.
+She then started working with the Miistakis Institute in 2017 as the Medicine Hat project coordinator for the Pronghorn Xing program and for the Nature Conservancy Canada as the natural area manager for southeast Alberta, both of which allow her to continue her passion for working in Alberta’s grasslands.

 Craig Harding (NCC)